OSHAA 30-Hours Professional Diploma in Noise Exposure Program

 • Recognise early signs and long-term effects of hearing loss

-• Explain key concepts in acoustics including decibels, frequency, and sound pressure levels
+• Explain key acoustic concepts including decibels, frequency, and sound pressure levels

 • Interpret sound measurement data to assess workplace noise levels